ISAITB/docs-tdl/source/testsuite/index.rst

     :header: "Name", "Required?", "Description"

     @id, yes, The unique identifier for the actor.
-    @default, no, Whether or not the actor is to be considered as the specification's default actor (``false`` by default).
+    @default, no, Whether or not the actor is to be considered as the specification's default actor ("false" by default).
-    @hidden, no, Whether or not the actor will be unavailable for use in conformance statements (``false`` by default).
+    @hidden, no, Whether or not the actor will be unavailable for use in conformance statements ("false" by default).
     @displayOrder, no, A number indicating the relative positioning that needs to be respected when displaying the actor in test execution diagrams. name, yes, A user-friendly name for the actor. desc, no, A description to provide additional information on the purpose of this actor in the specification.